gghosh95/ProjectShape/V2.0/ReadMe.txt

 NOTE: You can use it as you like but the libraries may cause some issues.
 If you face any problems refer to jMonkeyEngine documentation.
 This project is far from being a .exe type source code.
-If it still persists, get a DevOps guy to look at it, I am an algorithms guy :)